Experimental Demonstration of an On-Axis Laser Ranging Interferometer for Future Gravity Missions: RESULTS

 The linear TTL coupling factor approximates the positional displacement between the rotating pivot point and the CoM \cite{wegener2020tilt,wegener2022analysis}.
 By leveraging this correlation, the rotating pivot point can be adjusted according to the measured linear TTL coupling factor.
 The optimal pivot point was determined through iterative measurements until the positional mismatch was reduced below the hexapod's resolution threshold.
 The determined optimal pivot point was implemented in the final TTL measurements.

-The longitudinal path length variations and TTL coupling with $\pm$500 µrad rotation angle in yaw and pitch directions are shown in Fig.~\ref{lps_ttl} (a) and (b), respectively.
+The longitudinal path length variations and TTL coupling factor with $\pm$500 µrad rotation angle in yaw and pitch directions are shown in Fig.~\ref{lps_ttl} (a) and (b), respectively.
 The QPR1 measurements closely match the QPR2 results, demonstrating the effectiveness of the balanced detection scheme as a redundant design.
 The longitudinal path length variations in the yaw and pitch directions are constrained to magnitudes below 27 nm and 17 nm, respectively.
 Correspondingly, the measured TTL coupling values for these directions are less than 370 µm/rad and 350 µm/rad, respectively, exceeding the simulated results by roughly one order of magnitude \cite{yang2022axis}.
+The GRACE-FO LRI requires an optical bench TTL coupling of less than 80 µm/rad within a range of $\pm$300 µrad \cite{nicklaus2017optical}, with similar requirements for the GRACE-C and NGGM missions.
+However, the measured TTL numbers within this range are 145 µm/rad (yaw) and 188 µm/rad (pitch), which remain approximately twice the specified limit.

 The measurement inaccuracies could result from several factors, including temperature fluctuations, imaging system imperfections, and breadboard-level setup instability.
 The TTL coupling arising from the optical bench and misalignment between the pivot point and the effective reference point are experimentally indistinguishable.
 Consequently, the genuine TTL coupling of the optical bench may be compromised during measurements.
 However, the prime source of the error stems from the precision limit of the hexapod motion.
 During the scanning process, unintended phase jumps arose during the directional reversals, leading to spectral leakage during the filtering stage.
 Additionally, instability in the pivot point during the scanning process resulted in unintended longitudinal path length fluctuations, which we define as longitudinal coupling.
 These mechanical and kinematic deficiencies introduce significant measurement inaccuracies.